Overview

 For Supervisors

-The employee’s job can’t support a flexible work arrangement. | Make sure you seek advice from HR and your supervisor/Director or AVP when needed.
-After consideration and discussion with the employee and others in the work unit, provide clear and specific rationale for the decision.
-On the whole, try to be open to all requests.
-When the request just isn’t feasible, show your willingness to support something else that works for both you and the employee. |
+The nature of the job does not support a flexible work arrangement. | Be sure to reach out to HR, your supervisor, Director, or AVP for guidance when needed.
+After thoughtful discussion with the employee and the team, share a clear and thoughtful explanation for your decision.
+Keep an open mind when considering all requests.
+If a request isn’t feasible, show your support by exploring alternative solutions that work well for both you and the employee. |

 McMaster HR Resources: